RunguoWu/Ovatools/README.md

 The model code files are all saved in the scripts folder.

+I provide a few parameters in the working_data folder, which could be used for deterministic analysis.
+For probabilistic analysis, the parameter files are not available due to large size.

 ## The decision tree model
 The health economic model consists of a decision tree model and a Markov model.
 To use the decision tree model, first open the psa_decision_tree.R, which is used for probabilistic sensitivity analysis (PSA).
 When using it for deterministic analysis, set i = 1001.
 Currently, only deterministic data for cancer incidence and stage distribution is provided.